-According to survey results, nearly all operators in the ICAO SAM and NACC regions have established an SMS and a hazard identification and safety risk assessment process.
-Some 85 percent updated their risk assessment due to the pandemic.
-However, close to 15 percent did not.
+According to survey results, all operators in the ICAO MID region have established an SMS and a hazard identification and safety risk assessment process, and all updated their risk assessment due to the pandemic.

-Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially when we are aware that change was a constant during the pandemic.
-Some 74 percent of the operators reviewed their risk assessment as required, weekly or monthly (greater than the global average of 60 percent), but 26 percent did not review it routinely during the pandemic.
+Risk assessments should be reviewed frequently to ensure that they address any new and emerging risks identified through the operation, especially because change was a constant during the pandemic.
+The survey asked specific questions to determine the frequency at which risk assessments were reviewed.
+Unfortunately, insufficient responses were collected on this question.
+However, it is worth mentioning that 60 percent of the operators globally reviewed their risk assessment as required, weekly or monthly, which meant that 40 percent did not conduct routine reviews during the pandemic.